newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

   - arts-entertainment-and-recreation
 openDate: ""
 dueDate: ""
+descriptionMd: The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
 ---

 The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.